 Somerville students are generally very supportive of each other.
 The JCR Welfare Officers’ doors are always open to students with any sort of problem, as are those of the Peer Supporters (whose members are trained by the University Counselling Service).

 Outside of office hours, the Junior Deans oversee non-academic student discipline, and provide welfare support to students.
 The Junior Deans live in College, and one of them is on call every evening, night and weekend during full term.
-They are available to provide guidance and support, and to ensure that the needs and interests of the College, and of all the College members, are respected.
+They are available to crisis support, and to ensure that the needs and interests of the College, and of all the College members, are respected.
 Deans’ Regulations & Decanal Disciplinary Procedure explains students’ obligations as members of the College community.
 In 2020/10 the Junior Deans are Sybilla Pereira, Alex Sheader, Faizal Bin Abdul Aziz and Anna Yakovleva.

 We would also like to direct your attention to the University Counselling Service, open to all students, which is just round the corner from Somerville.
 Visit its Web page here.
 One day a week a counsellor from the University Counselling Service sees students in Somerville.
 The College Counsellor can be contacted at email@example.com.

 The Welfare Officer is the College Disability contact.
 Please contact her at firstname.lastname@example.org if you have any questions relating to disability.
 The College’s Disability Lead is the Senior Tutor.
 The college operates within the Common Framework for Supporting Disabled Students.
 Students can also contact the Disability Advisory Service for advice about a range of issues and also regarding the Disabled Students’ Allowance.